-SCHEV measures this objective by ensuring 100% of certification applications are processed within 45 days.
+SCHEV measures this objective by ensuring that 100% of completed certification applications are processed within 45 days.

-- 2) SCHEV's second goal is to maximize higher education access and affordability for all citizens through the administration of need-based and nonneed-based financial aid programs. - The first objective under this goal is to ensure that state need-based assistance mitigates the financial barriers to Virginia's needlest students.
+2) SCHEV's second goal is to maximize higher education access and affordability for all citizens through: (a) the administration of need-based and nonneed-based financial aid programs; and (b) identification of and reporting on the impacts of educational-cost increases on student financial need.

+• The first objective under this goal is to ensure that state need-based assistance mitigates the financial barriers to Virginia's neediest students.